laurynasgadl/travers/README.md

 # Travers

-Travers is a small PHP library meant for easily traversing arrays using tokenized path strings.
+Travers is a small PHP package meant for easily traversing arrays using tokenized path strings.

 ```php
 $params = [